sukritshankar/Caffe-LMDBCreation-MultiLabel/README.md

 (5) **Creating label LMDB:** Use create_label_lmdb.py to form a label_lmdb database with labels.mat file (or any alternative specification of N x M matrix)

 (6) **Prototxt modification:** Specify the respective data_lmdb, label_lmdb for train and validation datasets along with the mean file in your train prototxt as shown in train_vgg_11_sigmoid_cross_entropy_loss.prototxt.
 The idea is to essentially create two Caffe data layers, one for only the data instances and one for only the (corresponding) labels.
-Note the scaling of the labels in the transform_param of the DATA layesr.
+Note the scaling of the labels in the transform_param of the DATA layers.
 This is to convert the label range from [0,255] to [0,1] as per the requirement of the Sigmoid Cross Entropy Loss function.
 Depending on your multi-label loss function, the scaling parameter can be altered.

 In all cases, please take care of the file paths as per your setup.